The Basics about Bow-Tie

 Part Six: The Detection Coverage Score

 How do you tell the Board if you are secure?
 "We stopped 100 viruses" is a vanity metric.
-The Detection Coverage Score (DCS) is a strategic KPI derived from Attack Velocity:
+The Detection Coverage Score (DCS) — derived from Attack Velocity and the velocity classes above — is the strategic KPI that actually answers the question:

 DCS = (Mean Time to Detect) / (Attack Velocity Δt)